google/cluster-insight/README.md

 * On each of the Kubernetes minion nodes the following:
    * Login to the minion host.
-   * Edit the file /etc/default/docker, and replace the line "DOCKER_OPTS=" with the line: "DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'"
+   * Edit the file /etc/default/docker, and replace the line `DOCKER_OPTS=` with the line: `DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'`
    * Restart the Docker daemon: `sudo service docker restart`

 * On the Kubernetes master do the following: